TopicBotList/apidocs/content/docs/Developer/API/Intro.md

 ---

-Topic API is used for most of its backend its like a mastermind of our cause!!! and can easily be reached at `api.topiclist.xyz`.
+Topic API is used for most of its backend it is like a mastermind of our cause!!! and can easily be reached at `api.topiclist.xyz`.
 It is an API used by Topic to manage its main Services.

 ## Base URL